Estuary

-Effective customer relationship management (CRM) stands as the core for building and nurturing valuable connections with customers.
+Effective customer relationship management (CRM) is the core for building and nurturing valuable customer connections.
 However, traditional CRM systems often face challenges in effectively managing the vast amount of customer data.
-These challenges include data silos, complex data integration processes, and limited analytical capabilities, which hinder organizations from extracting valuable insights to drive business growth.
+These challenges include data silos, complex data integration processes, and limited analytical capabilities, which hinder organizations from extracting valuable insights and streamlining their business processes to drive business growth.

 Salesforce Overview